 For UK buyers who camp regularly and also want balcony solar, a dual-purpose strategy can make sense:

-Setup at home: EcoFlow 400W portable panel on balcony floor stand → EcoFlow STREAM microinverter → home socket.
-Generates ~430 kWh/year south-facing in London.
+Setup at home: EcoFlow 400W rigid portable panel on balcony floor stand → EcoFlow STREAM microinverter → home socket.
+Generates roughly 400–450 kWh/year south-facing in London, similar to a fixed 400W balcony panel.
 Add a second 400W panel when budget allows.

 Setup camping: Disconnect panel from STREAM microinverter.
-Pack panel and EcoFlow Delta 2 portable power station into car.
-At campsite: panel charges the Delta 2 directly (MC4 to Delta 2 solar input).
-Power your tent lighting, phone charging, and camping fridge from the Delta 2 overnight.
+Pack panel and an EcoFlow Delta-series portable power station into the car.
+At the campsite: the panel charges the power station directly (MC4 solar input).
+Power your tent lighting, phone charging, and camping fridge from the power station overnight.

 This is more expensive than a dedicated camping setup or a dedicated balcony setup, but if you genuinely do both, the dual-use logic is sound.
-The panel is the expensive component — using it for both purposes rather than buying two separate panels saves ~£150–£250.
+The panel is the expensive component — using it for both purposes rather than buying two separate panels saves £150–£300 versus buying dedicated units for each.

 Do You Need Battery Storage?